ndronos/c-nomorph/Adamson-2011/README.md

 intentionally or not.
 What's most distinctive about C compared to other popular languages today is the exposure of memory pointers, and the disasters tha come with their misuse.
+But the again, this is an intrinsic part of how computers work: you have  a big block of memory (real or virtual), containing the system, your program, and other programs.